-The versions of Experience Manager, CQ and CRX listed on this page are End of Life and no longer officially sold by Adobe.
+The versions of Adobe Experience Manager, CQ and CRX listed on this page are End of Life and no longer officially sold by Adobe.
 Our last versions of official documentation for these older versions are available for your self-help needs.
-We recommend you upgrade to the latest version (which currently is Experience Manager 6.5).
+We recommend you upgrade to the latest version - Adobe Experience Manager as a Cloud Service.

 To know when an Experience Manager version will reach end of core support, see products and technical support periods and search

 Before you download the package, determine who will consume the content.
 This decision will determine how it is deployed: